The stairs has got to be one of the toughest spots to clean inside your home.

 1 year on battery and charger

-The first criteria would be run time, if your vacuum only runs for 5 minutes what good is that?
-You’ll need something that will at least run for 15 minutes – it’s long enough to clean a normal flight of stairs without having to recharge.
+You’ll need something that will at least run for 15 minutes.
+It’s long enough to clean a normal flight of stairs without having to recharge.

 Our Pick – Dyson V6 Absolute

 The V6 Absolute is one of the most powerful and versatile cordless vacuums right now outside the V10 and V8.
 This is in my opinion the best option you have for cleaning stairs because it is cordless.
 And the ability to attach the main cleaning head directly on the body makes it easier to do such.

 - Most usable option on bare floor surfaces